Spirals-Team/test4repair-experiments/results/chart/1/jGenProg/readme.md

 Nb of EvoSuite Tests: 97

-Nb of Failing EvoSuite Tests: 97
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 8

 ## Patch 28 #  jGenProg+MinImpact With Seed 8

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.renderer.category.AbstractCategoryItemRenderer : 1797